ibexa/documentation-user/docs/content_management/translate_content.md

 3\.
 Go to **Versions** tab and click the **Version compare** icon: ![Version Compare Icon](img/version_compare_icon.png){.inline-image}.

 4\.
-In the **Comparing versions** screen, pick the split view by using the switcher in the top right corner:
+In the **Comparing versions** screen, click the split view by using the switcher in the top right corner:

 ![View switcher](img/view_switcher.png "View switcher")

 5\.
-From the dropdowns, select two different language versions of the same Content item.
+From the drop-downs, select two different language versions of the same Content item.
 The screen refreshes to display the side by side view of its Fields.

 ![Compare translations screen](img/compare_translations.png "Compare translations screen")